Sauchiehall Street

 In this view looking west across the intersection with Renfield Street, part of Renfield Street United Free Church is visible on the left and, on the opposite corner, Lauder’s Bar is on the ground floor of the building and Lumley’s the sports retailer now occupies the other three floors.
 The curious light-coloured building next door is the Salon Cinema which opened in June 1913.
 It was designed in the Moorish style by Thomas Baird and the facade was finished in square tiles set in a diagonal pattern.
 Patrons would enter through a large doorway framed by two pillars each side and topped with a grand arch containing three windows.
 Unfortunately, the business was not a success and it closed in May 1923, whereupon another major renovation began.
 The facade was replaced with a more contemporary one and three new floors were built within the space formerly occupied by the auditorium.
 When it was completed, Lumley’s moved into the premises. ( A “Pelham” Series Local View published by Boots the Chemist. )

 This view of the same location taken after 1923 shows the completed Lumley House and Bruce’s Furniture Galleries now occupy the space vacated by Lumley’s on the corner.
 On the other side of Lumley’s are the Crown Halls.
 There is still a policeman on point duty as this was well before traffic lights were introduced.
-The tramcar approaching the intersection is bound for Clarkston. ( Postcard published by J. & M. Caledonia Series. )
+The tramcar approaching the intersection is bound for Clarkston.
+It had a long way to go. ( Postcard published by J. & M. Caledonia Series. )

 In this scene, dating from around 1910, we have now crossed Renfield Street and are walking up the south side of Sauchiehall Street towards the intersection with Hope Street.
 We have passed the Crown Sale Halls on the opposite side of the street and are now looking across to the Globe Restaurant at number 110 and the Osborne Hotel, a temperance hotel listed in Baedeker’s 1906 handbook.
 The name Osborne had become popular during Queen Victoria’s reign as it was the name of her favorite home with Prince Albert on the Isle of Wight.
 The Glasgow hotel of this name would later become the Royal Hotel and, unlike the Osborne, it was not a temperance establishment.
 Until the Scottish licensing laws were changed in 1976 only hotels and restaurants could serve alcohol on Sundays and the Royal along with many others did a brisk trade. ( Postcard published by M. Wane & Co.
 Edinbro’. )